What Is a Virtual CFO? When Growing Businesses Need One

 When Should You Hire a Virtual CFO?

-• You’ve moved beyond $2M in revenue or are rapidly scaling.
+• You’ve moved beyond $2M in revenue or are experiencing rapid growth

-• You struggle to whittle down which metrics matter for business growth.
+• You struggle to identify which metrics actually drive business performance

-• You spend too much time analyzing past data, not planning for the future.
+• You spend too much time gathering and analyzing past data, not planning for what’s next

 • You need strategic guidance and financial management but don’t yet have a full finance team.